- Chart

 Investment Approach and Strategy

-Strategy: The ETF tracks a specific index, the Bloomberg US 5-10 Year Corporate Bond Index.
+Strategy: The ETF employs a passive management strategy, attempting to replicate the performance of the Bloomberg U.S. 5-10 Year Corporate Bond Index.

-Composition The ETF primarily holds investment-grade U.S. dollar-denominated corporate bonds with maturities between 5 and 10 years.
+Composition Primarily holds U.S. dollar-denominated, investment-grade corporate bonds with maturities ranging from 5 to 10 years.

 Market Position